licensezero/cli/LANGUAGES.md

 `licensezero quote` and `licensezero buy` share the same subroutine for creating an inventory of packages with License Zero metadata.
 At its most basic level, the subroutine recurses the current working directory, parsing and verifying every `licensezero.json` file it finds.
 When it finds a `licensezero.json` file, it looks in the same directory for files that indicate a particular kind of package, like `package.json` or `setup.py`, and attempts to extract package name, package scope (user or group), and package version.

-For packages installed at the system or user level, like [RubyGems](#rubygems), the subroutine shells out to language-specific development tools to list dependencies, and tries to find their paths.
+For packages installed at the system or user level, like [RubyGems](#rubygems) and [Go](#go) packages, the subroutine shells out to language-specific development tools to list dependencies, and tries to find their paths.

+The relevant source files are in [`./inventory`](./inventory).

 ## <a id="composer">Composer</a>